dealroom-caching/locations-table-data/README.md

-# Sector Table Data Cache
+# Locations Table Data Cache

-This repository contains automatically updated cache data for sector table applications.
+This repository contains automatically updated cache data for locations table applications.

 ## How it works